ghinda/bizcardmaker/app/bower_components/jspdf/README.md

+#jsPDF

-#jsPDF - Generate PDF files in client-side JavaScript
+**Generate PDF files in client-side JavaScript.**

 You can [catch me on twitter](http://twitter.com/MrRio): [@MrRio](http://twitter.com/MrRio) or head over to [my company's website](http://snapshotmedia.co.uk) for consultancy.

 ## Creating your first document

 See examples/basic.html.
-Make sure you include BlobBuilder.js and FileSaver.js.
+There's a live editor example at index.html.

 ```javascript